-During Grade 10, MYP students complete a mandatory Personal Project.
-It is formally assessed within the Academy and then externally moderated by the IB.
+During Grade 10, all MYP students engage with the Personal Project.
+It is formally assessed within GWA and then externally moderated by the IB.

-The Personal Project is a significant piece of independent work which aims to assess the students' ability to use their Approaches to Learning (ATL) skills, apply their knowledge and develop their independence as a learner by investigating more deeply something they have learnt in class.
+The Personal Project is a significant piece of independent work which aims to assess the students' ability to use their Approaches to Learning (ATL) skills, apply their knowledge and develop their independence as a learner by investigating more deeply something they are interested in and passionate about.

-Students develop a substantial action plan and then follow their plan to create an innovative product using their own initiative.
-Students also describe, explain and reflect on their creative process in a final written report.
+Students develop a detailed action plan and then follow this plan to create an innovative product using their own initiative.
+Students also describe, explain and reflect upon their experiences via a final written report.

-Examples of Projects can be found on the GWA website.
+Examples of Personal Project products can be found on the GWA website.

-Service as Action and The Personal Project are overseen by our MYP Service as Action and our MYP Personal Project Coordinators.
+Service as Action and The Personal Project are overseen by our MYP Service as Action and MYP Personal Project Coordinators.